xiaogit00/covalent-docs/docs/content/project-showcase/submit-project.md

 &nbsp;
 ## Process

-Following are the minimum requirements that must met for showcasing your project with Covalent:
+Following is the high-level overview of the process that will be followed:
 - Fork this repo.
 - Introduce your project to us by using this [project template](./showcase-template.md).
-- When changes are complete, create a PR.
+- When changes are complete, create a PR to `developement`.

 &nbsp;
 ## Get Started
 This guide will help you understand the entire process and getting started.

 &nbsp;
-### Fork/Clone the Repo
+### 1. Fork/Clone the Repo

 The general idea is to fork this repository, modify your version with your changes, and then submit a PR.